 2) NASTAR race at any other participating ski resort;

-3) Crescent Qualification and Training Event (December ?, 2014 – see sidebar for application); or
+3) Crescent Qualification and Training Event CANCELLED (December 3, 2017 – see sidebar for application); or

 4) Flight 21 or Flight 22 of a regular Crescent race.
 If the Team Race Director and Crescent officials deem pre-estimates of a racer’s ability to be appropriate, the Crescent Registrar will place the racer in Flight 21 of Division 1; otherwise (and is the case for most racers), the racer races in Flight 22 of Division 2.

 Most new racers become qualified by means of 4) or 3).
 Racers who do not attain the threshold-qualifying handicap (most racers above beginner level can beat the threshold) may continue to try as long as it takes by racing in the qualifying Flight 22 of each regular race.

 Once the racer attains a handicap in a regular race, the qualifying handicap is discarded.
 Subsequent handicaps are recalculated using only results from regular races.
 Depending on how you do, you might move up or down in the flights in subsequent races.